 SENIOR: Student with 90 credit hours or more

-Classification is NOT based on the number of semesters enrolled at UT or in the Herbert College of Agriculture.
+Classification is NOT based on the number of semesters enrolled at UT Knoxville or in the Herbert College of Agriculture.
 Advanced placement, transfer, and departmental credits are included in the credit hour total.

-Nominations are encouraged by Herbert student organizations (clubs, judging teams, service and honor societies) or individual faculty or students (self-nominations are acceptable).
-Nominations prepared by a student require a letter of nomination from another student and a UT Institute of Agriculture (UTIA) faculty member.
+Nominations are encouraged by Herbert student organizations (clubs, judging teams, service and honor societies, etc.) or individual faculty or students (self-nominations are acceptable).
+Nominations prepared by a student require a letter of nomination from another student and a UT Institute of Agriculture faculty member.
 Nominations prepared by a student group require a letter from a member of that group and a UTIA faculty member.
 Nominations from a faculty member do not require a letter of support from a student or organization.

 It is the responsibility of the nominator to assist the nominee in preparation of the application, provide a letter of nomination, and request the needed support letters.